Myki: COVID-19 pandemic

 The COVID-19 pandemic resulted in significant changes to public transport in Victoria during periods of lockdown.
-Decreased patronage and public health concerns resulted in some changes being made to myki.

-On 10 July 2021, the facility to top up on buses was halted.
+Decreased patronage and public health concerns resulted in some changes being made to myki.On 10 July 2021, the facility to top up on buses was halted and was decided to be completely dropped even after the pandemic to push for topping up on their PTV app.

 Several temporary changes to fares were also introduced.
-A 30% discount for off-peak travel ran from 31 January to 24 August 2021 (defined as trips made between 9.30am and 4pm or after 7pm on weekdays).
+A 30% discount for off-peak travel ran from 31 January to 24 August 2021 (defined as trips made between 9:30am and 4pm or after 7pm on weekdays).
 The stated aim was to decrease overcrowding on public transport vehicles by encouraging people to travel during less busy times of the day wherever possible.
 Vouchers were released for one day of free public transport travel to encourage more people to visit the central city area.
 In December 2021, 250,000 vouchers were offered for use.
 The facility to 'pause' or receive a refund of myki passes previously purchased was made available for periods of lockdown where most travel was banned.

-Issues and criticisms
+Change of operator

+In May 2023, the Public Transport Minister Ben Carroll announced that Conduent, a US ticketing company will take over from NTT Data and operate the Myki ticketing system for 15 years with a A$1.7 billion contract.
+The changeover will occur on 1 December 2023.
+In the 18-month tender process, Conduent was chosen as the preferred operator over NTT Data and Cubic due to the calls to have a change and Cubic's preference of installing their own ticketing machines, rather than utilising the current Vix Technology card readers and other infrastructure.

+Several new features will be introduced as mandated in the contract, including enabling payment via credit card and debit card cards, moving the card-based ticketing system to an account-based system and expanding myki to the regional areas that are currently paper-ticketed.
+Trials with credit and debit cards were conducted from November 2024 on buses in Wangaratta, prior to the roll out of new readers from May 2025 onwards.